sensestage/ssdn_python/windows/README.md

 or
 msi installer 64 bit

-Just doubleclick and follow instructions,
-- * select to add python.exe to the path *
-- use the default location.
+Just doubleclick and follow instructions, * select to add python.exe to the path * - use the default location.

 * Execute the `install_pydon.bat` file by doubleclicking
 * Execute the `start_pydon.bat` file by doubleclicking to start pydongui

 ### Note:

-* if you failed to make the selection to add `python.exe` to the path, then you can use the scripts:
+If you failed to make the selection to add `python.exe` to the path, then you can use the scripts:

-Execute the `install_pydon_2.bat` file by doubleclicking Execute the `start_pydon_2.bat` file by doubleclicking
+* Execute the `install_pydon_2.bat` file by doubleclicking
+* Execute the `start_pydon_2.bat` file by doubleclicking

 ### Updating from Windows: